 Associate Professor Vivienne Anderson: firstname.lastname@example.org

 - Teaching staff

 - Paper Structure

-- Inclusion and diversity: theoretical perspectives and philosophies
+Inclusion and diversity: theoretical perspectives, philosophies and critiques

 - Transformative praxis